ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

-mylist.toString();      // prints "[new, hi]"  , toString calls toString on each item in the List mylist.size()   // returns 2, size returns length, not capacity of ArrayList mylist.get(1)  // ==> "hi", get value at index 1 mylist.remove(1);  // mylist ==> { "new" }
+mylist.toString();      // prints "[new, hi]"  , toString calls toString on each item in the List mylist.size()   // returns 2, size returns length, not capacity of ArrayList mylist.get(1)  // ==> "hi", get value at index 1 mylist.indexOf("new")  // returns 0, will return lowest index if value is duplicated, return -1 if not found mylist.remove(1);  // mylist ==> { "new" }
 mylist.set(0, "dude");  // mylist ==> { "dude" }
 mylist.addAll(new ArrayList<Integer>(List.of("ya","foo")))   // mylist ==> { "dude", "ya", "foo" }